badoo/techblog/_posts/2014-10-02-calabash-android-query.markdown

 layout: post
 title:  Calabash Android - Unleash the power of Query
 author: Sathish Gogineni
-date:   2014-10-02
+date:   2014-10-06
 categories: automation mobile qa android calabash
 ---

 Calabash provides **query** method to get views/elements from screen.
-But *query* can do more than this.
-In this post, I will go through few operations we can perform using the query **method invocation** option.
+But `query` can do more than this.
+In this post, I will go through a few operations we can perform using the query **method invocation** option.
 This can be used from updating simple views to call system services.

-You can read basics of the query operations in [Calabash wiki](https://github.com/calabash/calabash-android/wiki/05-Query-Syntax).
-As opposed to just getting results from screen, we can use the *query* method to update views.
+You can read basics of the query operations in the [Calabash wiki](https://github.com/calabash/calabash-android/wiki/05-Query-Syntax).
+In addition to getting results from the screen, we can use the *query* method to update views.
 This can be simple a `EditText` or a `DatePicker`.

-Please download the application from [Calabash Test]({{page.filesdir}}/CalabashTest.apk) and open the calabash console.
+Please download the application from [Calabash Test]({{page.filesdir}}/CalabashTest.apk) and open the Calabash console.
 You can try the examples as you go along

 {% highlight sh %}
 $ calabash-android console CalabashTest.apk